[Time Poverty] This book is so shocking, with 3 pictures, it will give you more time every day!

 Finally, let’s look at the third picture – the weekly planning puzzle.
 This picture teaches us how to put together a weekly plan like a puzzle to reshape time.

-First, we need to put in the most important big rocks, such as work, family, reading, etc. Interestingly, the author divides work into two types: work for pleasure and work for work's sake.
+First, we have to put in the most important big rocks, such as work, family, reading, etc. Interestingly, the author divides work into two types: work for pleasure and work for work's sake.
 We should prioritize the most important time in the morning for happy work that is helpful to our growth, and try to deal with the work that we have to do in the afternoon.

 Then, we put in pebbles, such as exercise, social interaction, meditation, doing good deeds, etc. These things will make us feel more time-rich and happier.